ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-gui.rst

 Download `UAVCAN_GUI <https://uavcan.org/GUI_Tool/Overview/>`_ and install.

-Before the autopilot can be connected SLCAN mode must be available. <Link>
+Before the autopilot can be connected, SLCAN mode must be operational.
+See :ref:`common-slcan-f4` or :ref:`common-slcan-f7h7` for setup information.

-**Set baud rate**
+Start UAVCAN GUI and select the correct USB port for the SLCAN interface.
+The default CAN bus bit rate of 1,000,000 wont  need to be changed unless the :ref:`CAN_P1_BITRATE<CAN_P1_BITRATE>` or :ref:`CAN_P2_BITRATE<CAN_P2_BITRATE>` (if using the second autopilot CAN port) has been changed.
+The Adapter baud rate should match the autopilot's SERIALx port baud rate.
+The default value of 115.2KBaud should be correct.

 .. image:: ../../../images/can_uavcan_gui_baud.png

 UAVCAN_GUI tool will start with an interface as the image below.
-Click on tick next to node address.
-Leave the node address unless you have another on the Bus with the same address.
+Click on tick box next to Local node ID.
+Leave it unchanged, unless you have another node on the CANBUS with the same address.

 .. image:: ../../../images/can_uavcan_gui.png

-If the node has bootloader only installed then firmware will need to be uploaded to the node.
-Maintenance will be displayed.
-Click on the button lower right and then double Click on org.ardupilot.ap_periph as highlighted.
+If the node has a bootloader only installed, then firmware will need to be uploaded. ``MAINTENANCE`` will be displayed.
+Firmware can be found `here <https://firmware.ardupilot.org/AP_Periph/>`__ and downloaded for the node.
+Click on the button lower right and then double click on ``org.ardupilot.ap_periph`` as highlighted.

 .. image:: ../../../images/can_uavcan_gui_upd.png

 The following pop up window will appear.
 Click on update firmware and select the correct file for the node connected.
-These can be found `here. <https://firmware.ardupilot.org/AP_Periph/>`_

 .. image:: ../../../images/can_uavcan_gui_pop.png

-Once the firmware has finished uploading to node the main window will change to operational as per image above.
-Press fetch all button, double click on flash bootloader and enter 1 in the highlighted box.
-Press send and close.
-The address of the node can be changed in this window to avoid conflict with another node on the CANBUS.
+Once the firmware has finished uploading to node the main window will change to ``OPERATIONAL`` as per image below.
+Press the ``Fetch All`` button, and double click on the FLASH_BOOTLOADER parameter and enter 1 in the highlighted box.
+Presss ``Send`` and close the dialog.
+The address of the node can be changed in this window to avoid conflict with another node on the CANBUS, as well as any UAVCAN device specific parameters.

 .. image:: ../../../images/can_uavcan_gui_supd.png